-MONOCLONAL ANTIBODIES
+ANTIBODIES

 Antibodies are proteins produced in blood to fight toxins or foreign substances in the body.
 Monoclonal antibodies (mAbs) are proteins made in a laboratory that act like normal antibodies but are designed to attack a specific target on a cell. mAbs can be used alone or with other drugs to aim at defects in the cancer cells or to make the cancer cells more receptive to the body's immune system.
-They are commonly used as therapies to fight cancers with a specific gene change (see Targeted Therapy for Lung Cancer brochure).
+They are commonly used as therapies to fight cancers with a specific gene change.
 These proteins can also carry other drugs or substances directly to the cancer.

-VACCINES
+- VACCINES -

-There are two types of cancer vaccines: therapeutic vaccines, which can treat cancer and prophylactic vaccines, which can prevent cancer.
+There are two types of cancer vaccines: therapeutic vaccines, which can treat cancer and preventative vaccines which can keep cancer from developing.
 Cancer vaccines are based on the same concept as a normal, preventative vaccines like the flu shot.
 A small amount of foreign protein (an antigen) is injected into the body.
 The goal of the vaccine is to teach the immune system what to attack to efficiently fight the cancer.

 For most therapeutic cancer vaccines, the antigen is something normally found in lung cancer or is from a sample of the individual patient's cancer.
 The vaccination then boosts the immune system's ability to fight the cancer.
 There are multiple ongoing clinical trials testing these types of cancer vaccines.
-In some cases, such as the Cimavax vaccine from Cuba that is being studied in the United States, the antigen is a protein that the tumor needs to grow.
+In some cases, such as the Cimavax vaccine from Cuba that is being studied in the U.S., the antigen is a protein that the tumor needs to grow.
 An immune response eliminating that protein is intended to "starve" the tumor.